joshrosso/dotcom/content/c/pipes.md

 ## Named Pipes

-Named pipes are an extension of this pipe model, where a file is created to facilitate processes reading and writing to them.
+Named pipes are an extension of this pipe model, where a buffer is create and presented as a file to enable reading and writing from processes.
 They act as first in first out (FIFO) queues and can be created using `mkfifo`.
 This command is available on most *nix environments.
 Another cool aspect is that we can largely treat these as files we’re reading from, they just happen to be cleared when read.

 Let’s create a named pipe where processes can write JSON to and `jsonchk` can report what it found over time.